ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### Binary content
 {: #function-request-data-encoding-binary}

-Data payload is made available to the function as-is (byte array) by using the `body` parameter, but in Base64 encoded form.
+Data payload is made available to the function as-is (byte array) by using the `__ce_body` parameter, but in Base64 encoded form.

 Example binary content: